eldipa/book-of-gehn/posts/forensics/thesis-recovering/2016-12-18-Forensics-911-recovering-thesis.md

 What is the output of all this process?
-An image of the disk with holes in it representing the missing bad sectors and the log file which keeps track of those holes.
+An image of the disk with holes in it representing the missing bad sectors and the log file that keeps track of those holes.

 Here there are the lines of code: